Redslaya/ARCore/ARCoreTutorial.md

 ![Phone Configuration](/assets/phoneConfig.png)

 ### Connect your Phone to Your Computer
-Use a data USB-C cable to connect your device, and make sure your computer recognizes the phone that is connected.
+Use a data cable to connect your device, and make sure your computer recognizes the phone that is connected.

 ### Export
 Finally, in the Unity `Build Settings` window, click **Build and Run**.